 Does 1 through 20 or 50?

-Typographical errors can be often overlooked when drafting legal documents.
+Typographical errors can be often overlooked when creating legal documents.
 These mistakes can result in misleading or factually inaccurate information being filed with the court.
 This can be detrimental to a client’s case.
-Drafting legal documents with such errors can be rejected by the court, and cause deadlines to be missed.
+Creating legal documents with such errors can be rejected by the court and cause deadlines to be missed.
 It also costs the attorney or legal document professional more time and money to prepare and file an amendment just to fix the errors.

-When drafting legal documents, the correct use of spelling, grammar and punctuation are imperative to ensure no ambiguity in the document exists.
-In civil, family, and criminal law matters, legal documents can be deemed “unintelligible” by the court and opposing counsel if they contain too many grammatical errors.
+When creating legal documents, the correct use of spelling, grammar and punctuation are imperative to ensure no ambiguity in the document exists.
+In civil, family and criminal law matters, legal documents can be deemed “unintelligible” by the court and opposing counsel if they contain too many grammatical errors.